CrucibleMC/Grimoire-Mixins-1.12.2/README.md

 * Disables FeralFlareLantern as it causes, in some rare cases, constant chunk loading of chunks around it
 * Requirements:
   * TorchMaster Mod

+###### TwilightForest-Mixin

+* Add blockBreak-event on Zombie Wand use action to prevent grief.
+* Add blockBreak-event on Transform Powder use action to prevent grief.
+* Add blockBreak-event on Ore Magnet use action to prevent grief.
+* Add blockBreak-event on Crumble Horn use action to prevent grief.
+* Add blockBreak-event on Ice Bomb use action to prevent grief.
+* Add blockBreak-event on MoonWorm use action to prevent grief.
+* Requirements:
+  * TwilightForest Mod

 ###### WorldEdit-Mixin